MAXA

 Notes 🔗

-The MAXA function treats numbers, dates, times, and their text representations as numeric values when determining the maximum.
-Text values that cannot be translated into numbers are ignored in the evaluation.
-If all provided values are non-numeric or cannot be interpreted as numbers, Excel returns a #VALUE! error.
+The MAXA function evaluates numbers, dates, times, and their text representations as numeric values to find the maximum.
+Text values that cannot be converted into numbers are ignored.
+If all values provided are non-numeric or cannot be interpreted as numbers, Excel returns a #VALUE! error.

 Questions 🔗